 • Developing coping strategies and shared supportive techniques

 • Dispelling myths and “monsters” – why does a child behave aggressively/undesirably?
-What are they communicating?
+What are

 • Learning our own limits (finding compassion for ourselves and hopefully for others!)

 Transference and Counter Transference